Document management, data, diaries etc

 • Follow up with a brief, polite email to all attendees explaining the change and proposing new times (if rescheduling).

-• For external clients or high-priority Maltix Connect follow-ups, direct messaging via the Maltix QR Site or a phone call may be appropriate.
+• For external clients or high-priority Maltix Connect follow-ups, direct messaging via the Maltix Tribe or a phone call may be appropriate.

 • Reconfirm: If rescheduling, ensure all attendees confirm the new time.